richgel999/uap_resources/README.md

 ## Wildcards

 _This category is the rough equivalent to Corso's "Nut File".
-This information seems to fit into the puzzle.
+This information seems to fit into the very edges of the puzzle.
 It may be real, or it may be nuts.
 Can't tell - currently._

 ### Leaked Manual: "SOM 1-01: Extraterrestrial Entities and Technology, Recovery and Disposal"
 _Pre-disclosure.
 Probably fake._